rubytogether/rubytogether.org/app/views/news/2016-09-30-september-2016-monthly-update.html.md

 <% title "September 2016 Monthly Update" %>

+* a variety of new feature in Bundler 1.13, and bug fixes in 1.13.1.
+* got more emotionally engaged with our work then we normally do, and fixed a variety of path issues.

 * $ and hours spent on developer time
 * New members, new companies (broadly)

 ## ruby together news

+Andre did a [1 year recap](https://rubytogether.org/news/2016-09-27-a-year-of-ruby-together) of working on Ruby, Together.
+That post was also given in [talk form](https://speakerdeck.com/indirect/a-year-of-ruby-together) at EuRuKo 2016.
+In it, he discusses scaling, volunteer work, hacks, and open source.

 * Major development highlights
 * Big organizational changes